antoine2bouille/antoine2bouille.github.io/horror.md

 <div style="width: 110%;display: flex; justify-content: center;">
   {% include featureimportance_Horror.html %}
 </div>
+The mix of actors' genders and their ages matters.
+To make a scary movie that works, it's smart to have both men and women actors of different ages.
+This way, the film can have characters that all kinds of viewers can relate to or get scared by.
 <div style="width: 110%;display: flex; justify-content: center;">
   {% include actorimportance_Horror.html %}
 </div>
+Both how old a director is and how many movies they've made are key to making a good horror film.
+It's probably best to choose a director who's been around but isn't too stuck in their ways, someone who can still surprise and scare the audience.
 <div style="width: 100%;display: flex; justify-content: center;">
   {% include relationdirectorage_Horror.html %}
 </div>
+There's not a strong link between a director's age and how well a horror movie does.
+This suggests that age isn't everything; what's more important is the director's skill at building suspense and fear.
 <div style="width: 100%;display: flex; justify-content: center;">
   {% include relationnummovie_Horror.html %}
 </div>
+Making a lot of movies doesn't mean a director's next horror film will be a hit.
+It might be better to go with a director who has made a few good ones, suggesting they know how to deliver the chills and thrills that fans love.

 ## Conclusion
+To create a horror movie that really scares and excites viewers, focus on a story that brings out the spooky and the strange.
+Pick actors of different ages and both men and women to make the characters more real and relatable.
+It's a good idea to work with directors who have some experience making movies but are still full of fresh, scary ideas.
+Showing your movie in places like the US, Japan, and Mexico and using languages like English and Spanish can help it become popular all over the world.
+Keep the movie around 119 minutes long so it's just the right length to keep the scares coming without dragging on.
+With the right mix of story, cast, and director, your horror movie can be the one that everyone is talking about.